 Instant Pot/Multicooker/Pressure Cooker

-- Add the eggs and blend again.
+- Add the eggs along with the sugar-zest mixture and blend again.
 Scrape the sides down and blend again for 30 seconds.
 The batter will be relatively wet, this is normal.

-- Grease and line an 18cm/7in or 20cm/8in cake pan with baking paper.
-Create a sling with aluminium foil.
-Place the cake pan on top of the sling.
+- Grease and line your cake pan with baking paper.
+Create a sling with aluminium foil - place the cake pan on top of the sling.

 - Cut a square of baking paper that will be large enough to cover the cake tin.
 Spray with oil, place the oiled side down over the cake pan and then place foil on top of that.
 Pinch the foil to help tighten it around the edges of the cake pan.